 Reading in English as much as you can is so important if you hope to write well in English!
 See the suggestions in Find English Reading, Online Reading, and the articles in pages linked from Reading Articles to Improve Your English.
 You could also subscribe to the English Detective newsletter.
 (Look at Building Vocabulary or its Back Issues.)

 But often reading isn't enough.
 There are some tricks or guidelines that can help you improve your English writing.
 (Basic English grammar and spelling rules are just a start!)

 The first issue, Oct.
 1, 2019 was included with an English Detective issue.
 You can see a sample tip, writing prompt, and link to more practice there-- see Back Issues.

 The next issues of English Writing Hints will review basic principles for writing in English.

 Most will give at least one writing tip, with a link to more information in case you’re not familiar with it.
-Many also suggest a short writing assignment to practice an important English writing skill.
+Some also suggest a short writing assignment to practice an important English writing skill.

 Writing and grammar tips will be short and practical.
 So will suggestions for practice.
 I also may send proofreading practice assignments.
 (These will be various kinds of writing with common errors for you to correct.
 (Look for spelling, capitalization, punctuation, and grammar mistakes.
 Then check with a corrected version.)